V-Sekai/manuals/decisions/20230830-exponential-effciency.md

-# Overcoming V-Sekai limitations by improving efficiency in development
+# Improving efficiency in development

 ## Metadata